twyle/twyle/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I am a **Software Engineer** with some DevOps experience.
-I love solving complex problems involving algorithmic design and cloud computing with extensive experience building and deploying microservices using Flask, Django and Amazon Web Services.
+- 🔭 I am a **Fullstack Software Engineer** and **Text Analyst** who has built and deployed a python library that wraps around the YouTube API, a website that finds and reccomends python programming videos from YouTube and a social application for sharing photos and messages.

-- 🌱 I'm also an AWS Communities Builder who loves sharing my knowledge on AWS, microservices development and deployment as well as robotics.
-My main focus is one developer tools offered by AWS.
-You can find my articles over at [medium](https://medium.com/@lyle-okoth)
+- 🌱 I'm also a writer who periodically puts out tecnical articles especially on text analyics.You can find my articles over at [medium](https://medium.com/@lyle-okoth)

-- 👯 I’m looking to collaborate on **OpenSource Projects on ROS, Python as well as Flask and Django.**
+- 👯 I’m currently working on **A platform where people learn python programming from freely available YouTube videos.**

 - 👨‍💻 All of my projects are available at **[My Portfolio](https://twyle.github.io/portfolio-simple/)**